 - Pricey

-- Lack of advanced features in free version
+- Lack of advanced features in the free version

 Type: PHP-Specific IDE for Commercial use only